bagoesrex/nestjs-docs/README-interceptors.md

 Each interceptor implements the `intercept()` method, which takes two arguments.
 The first one is the `ExecutionContext` instance (exactly the same object as for **guards**).
 The `ExecutionContext` inherits from `ArgumentsHost`.
 We saw `ArgumentsHost` before in the exception filters chapter.
 There, we saw that it's a wrapper around arguments that have been passed to the original handler, and contains different arguments arrays based on the type of the application.
 You can refer back to the **exception filters** for more on this topic.

+## Execution context

+By extending `ArgumentsHost`, `ExecutionContext` also adds several new helper methods that provide additional details about the current execution process.
+These details can be helpful in building more generic interceptors that can work across a broad set of controllers, methods, and execution contexts.